Regulatory Model Numbers

 Grounding the Switch

-Figure 1 displays the location of the grounding pads located on the bottom corners of the rear panel for the models that have no management ports on the rear panel.
-Figure 2 displays the location of the grounding pads on the rear panel for models that have management ports on the rear panel.
-There are threaded holes under the sticker on the right (next to PS2) that warns about “1 min”.
-Figure 3 displays the location of the grounding assembly on the rear panel for DCS-7050SX3-48YC8.
+Figure 2 - Earth Grounding Pad Sockets for Models with Management Ports on the Rear Panel display the location of the grounding pads on the rear panel for models with management ports on the rear panel.
+There are threaded holes under the sticker on the right (next to PS2) that warn about “1 min”.

-Important: Grounding wires and grounding lugs (M4 x 0.7) are not supplied.
+Grounding wires and grounding lugs (M4 x 0.7) are not supplied.
 Wire size should meet local and national installation requirements.
 Commercially available 6 AWG wire is recommended for installations in the U.S.

 À la terre et de mise à la terre fils cosses (M4 x 0.7) ne sont pas fournis.
 Calibre des fils doit satisfaire des exigences de l’installation locale et nationale.
 Disponible dans le commerce 6 fils AWG est recommandé pour les installations aux États-Unis.